The Lord, Our Shepherd

 An excellent collection of litanies and readings.

 Rev. David Koll is a pastor in the Christian Reformed Church.
-Ordained in 1981, he served two congregations, In Flushing, MI and in Anaheim CA. He then served in a denominational role coordinating the ordination process for pastors.
+Ordained in 1981, he served congregations in Flushing, Michigan, and in Anaheim, California.
+He then served in a denominational role coordinating the ordination process for pastors.
 He has been retired since 2021, and lives in southern California.
 He and his wife enjoy close proximity to their six grandchildren.

-Reformed Worship 66 © December 2002 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 66 © December 2002, Calvin Institute of Christian Worship.
 Used by permission.